-Social Security recipients hoping for more cash to spend in 2020 are sure to be disappointed by today’s announcement from the Social Security Administration.
+Social Security recipients hoping for more cash to spend in 2022 should be pleased — to an extent — by the Oct.
+13 announcement from the Social Security Administration.

-As a result, the average retiree payment of $1,479 per month in Social Security benefits will be $1,503 per month after the COLA takes effect next year, according to federal estimates.
-That’s an extra $24 each month.
+The average retired worker’s payment of $1,565 per month in Social Security benefits will be $1,657 after the COLA for 2022 takes effect, according to federal estimates.
+That’s an extra $92 each month.

-The COLA will take effect in January for more than 63 million people who receive Social Security benefits.
+The COLA will take effect in January for more than 64 million recipients of Social Security benefits.

 It will take effect on Dec.
-31 for more than 8 million people who receive Supplemental Security Income (SSI) benefits — income supplements for people who are elderly, blind or disabled and who have little to no income.
+30 for about 8 million recipients of Supplemental Security Income, or SSI, benefits — income supplements for people who are elderly, blind or disabled, and who have little to no income.

 - 2019 — 2.8%

 - 2013 — 1.7%

 Cost-of-living adjustments are meant to counteract the effect of inflation.
 As the Social Security Administration describes it:

 “The purpose of the COLA is to ensure that the purchasing power of Social Security and Supplemental Security Income (SSI) benefits is not eroded by inflation.”